ra559/cis106/_labs/lab3.md

 > **Note:** *You can go back to Gnome 42 if you want.*
 <hr>

+## Question 2.1 (Alternative)| Customizing Ubuntu 22.04 Appearance and behavior
+> This question is not mandatory is done for the sake of practicing some more.
+Feel free to ignore this.

+1. Turn your virtual machine off and take a snapshot.
+2. In the logging screen select Gnome 42 instead of Gnome Classic Metacity
+3. Using the software center, install the application Gnome Extension Manager.
+4. Open Extension Manager and install the following extensions:
+   1. Blur My Shell
+   2. Burn My Windows
+   3. CoverFlow Alt-Tab
+   4. Dash to Panel
+   5. Vitals
+5. Enable desktop animations using this command: <br> `gsettings set org.gnome.desktop.interface enable-animations true` <br>

+> Warning: All of these extensions will make your virtual machine slow.
+I suggest going back to the default Gnome Session without extensions or disabling the ones that add all the fancy effects.
+If you are ok with your current setup, leave it as is.

+> This question does not require a screenshot

 ## Question 3 | Installing applications
 Using the command line, look for a software to do each of the following tasks and then complete the table with the information you found.
 Make sure that the application you found is an actual software and not a library.
 If needed Google the application name to be sure before you install the program.
 Install and launch the application.